 You will communicate to CLS that you are interested in adopting a student.

-Choose a student for you to “adopt” for all four years of his Master of Divinity study.
+Choose a student for you to “adopt” for the duration of the Master of Divinity or Graduate Diploma in Parish Service (GDPS) program.
 (The Canada Revenue Agency requires us, not you, to designate the particular student your gifts will help through this program.)

 Ask him to send you a picture and a brief biography, along with his contact information, family members’ names and birthdays, etc.